balabit/syslog-ng-gitbook/chapters/chapter_3/section_3.md

   heaptrack_print -l /home/milian/heaptrack.yourapp.12345.gz | less
 ```

-The output of `heaptrack_print` gives you a lot of information about memory
+The output of `heaptrack_print` provides you with a lot of information about memory
 leaks.
-The gzip file will be huge (some gigs or more) and `heaptrack_print`
+The Gzip file will be huge (some gigabytes or more) and `heaptrack_print`
 will fully consume one of your CPUs when it runs.
-It's not so slow as valgrind
+It is not as slow as valgrind
-but you'll notice the decreased performance.
+but you will notice the decreased performance.

-You may generate nice and useful graphs with `heaptrack`.
-Just run pass the
+You can generate nice and useful graphs with `heaptrack`.
+To do this, run pass the
 `-M` option to it.
 The massif-visualizer program can parse the output file and
 create diagrams like this:

 ![Figure 1-1](images/massif_visualizer.png)

-You can tune the result with `--massif-threshold` and `--massif-detailed-freq`.
+You can fine-tune the result with `--massif-threshold` and `--massif-detailed-freq`.

 If you are interested in heaptrack, you can find more information here: